top of page

 Organic pesticides:

-Botanical - e.g., regalia, a plant extract from the giant knotweed, which is an indirect biofungicide by activating a crop's natural immune response.
+Botanical - e.g., azadiractin, a plant extract from the Neem tree, which has insecticidal activity.
 Botanical pesticides degrade rapidly in sunlight and water to benign constituents.
-Another example is azadiractin, a plant extract from the neem tree that has insecticidal activity.

 Bare soil production: